Wishing You a Safe & Happy Holidays From SafetyDocs!

 1. Identifying Potential Hazards

-The first step in risk management is identifying potential hazards in the woodworking environment.
+The first step in risk management is identifying potential hazards in the environment.
 These hazards include sharp tools, heavy machinery, flammable materials, and ergonomic issues.
 Conducting a thorough assessment of the workspace and the tasks involved will help identify these hazards.

 2. Assessing Risks